-To participate in this test, students should contact the TTU K-12 Testing Coordinator more information and registration materials.
-Contact is recommended in June, well in advance of the mid-October test date.
+To participate in this test, students should contact the TTU K-12 Testing Coordinator at email@example.com for more information.
+It is recommended that you contact the testing coordinator by June, well in advance of the mid-October test date.
 PSAT can be taken in tenth and eleventh grades.
-Information regarding this process can be found at www.collegeboard.org.
+Information regarding this process can be found at the College Board website.

 SAT and ACT

 Students classified as a junior in the TTU K-12 Full-Time Diploma Program should prepare to take the SAT and/or ACT.
-Contact the TTU K-12 Testing Coordinator at firstname.lastname@example.org for more information and registration materials.
+Contact the TTU K-12 Testing Coordinator at firstname.lastname@example.org for more information.

-SAT and ACT scores sent to Texas Tech University do not come to the offices of TTUISD.
+SAT and ACT scores sent to Texas Tech University do not come to the offices of TTU K-12.
 Students should notify their Academic Advisor and Testing Coordinator of their intent to take the exam and send an official score report to the TTU K-12 Registrar's Office.

 SAT Registration - www.collegeboard.org